Understanding Shipping Box Strength

 EcoEnclose Box Board

+You can buy them right here!
 Ordering custom shipping boxes is simple.
-Select your style, dimensions, strength, and branding - we'll handle the rest.
-For branded orders, we have a real, live human proof your artwork prior to production to ensure your vision is captured into a beautifully finished product.
+Select your style, dimensions, strength, and branding, and we'll handle the rest.
+For branded orders, we’ll create proof of your artwork before production to ensure your vision is captured in a beautifully finished product.